SteamClientHomebrew/Millennium/README.md

 ### Manual Installation

 For normal users, installing via the installers makes the most sense.
 However when wanting to either develop Millennium, or when the installers do not work, this option can be used.
-Please see our [detailed documentation](https://github.com/SteamClientHomebrew/Millennium/wiki/Getting-Started#manual) for a guide on how to do this.
+Check our [wiki](https://github.com/SteamClientHomebrew/Millennium/wiki/Getting-Started#manual) for a guide on how to do this.

 <br>